 The Additionality Tool requires the project sponsor to fully consider the "project without CDM support" alternative.
-This includes consideration of alternative tariff structures that would obviate the need for CDM support.
-Applying this rule in its Review of the Project Activity (3020): GHG Emission Reductions through grid connected high efficiency power generation, the Executive Board declined to register the proposal by an Indian supercritical coal project on the grounds the project proponent had not demonstrated additionality because it "had not considered a tariff that would enable it to achieve its ROE benchmark and implement the project activity without considering CDM revenues...."
-Moreover, in its recent Request for Review of another Indian supercritical project, the Executive Board similarly challenged the failure to consider alternative tariffs, and instructed the DOE to "provide a sensitivity analysis of the tariff as this is a key parameter to the IRR calculation."
+This includes consideration of tariff structures that would obviate the need for CDM support.
+Applying this rule in its Review of the Project Activity (3020): GHG Emission Reductions through grid connected high efficiency power generation, the Executive Board declined to register a supercritical coal project on the grounds that the project proponent had not demonstrated additionality because it "had not considered a tariff that would enable it to achieve its ROE benchmark and implement the project activity without considering CDM revenues...."
+Similarly, in its recent Request for Review of another supercritical project, the Executive Board challenged the failure to consider alternative tariffs, and instructed the DOE to "provide a sensitivity analysis of the tariff as this is a key parameter to the IRR calculation."